Corruption in Canada: Civilian oversight bodies

 Civilian oversight bodies are used to hold organizations accountable, to assess the power of and provide input for governmental and industrial bodies.
 They are specially used to hold the police, the RCMP, the military and the CSIS accountable.

-In 2012, Office of the Inspector General, which was a key oversight body for the Canada's spy agency CSIS was abolished by the Conservative government.
+In 2012, the Office of the Inspector General, which was a key oversight body for Canada's spy agency CSIS, was abolished by the Conservative government.
 The government said the oversight functions were consolidated within the civilian Security Intelligence Review Committee.

 Access to Information Act

 Canada's Access to Information Act came into force in 1983.
-However, in recent years the legislation has been severely criticized to be outdated and ineffective.
+However, in recent years, the legislation has been severely criticized for being outdated and ineffective.
 The Centre for Law and Democracy ranks Canada 56th out of 95 countries in terms of the strength of the Access to Information legislation.
 As of 2015, there are thousands of individuals employed full-time throughout all levels of government and their agencies tasked with processing formal requests for access to information; this represents a cost to the Canadian taxpayer of hundreds of millions of dollars annually and does not include additional expenses including outside legal and other professional opinions, tribunal hearings, motions and appeals in courts, multiple access to information commissions and tribunals across the country, and various other expenses lead to system costs of approximately $200 million.

 An investigation by the Information Commissioner of Canada has found that the Conservative government's staff had systematically interfered with the processing of access to information requests.

 Conflict of Interest laws

-All levels of governments enforce conflict of interest laws for civil servants and politicians.
-The laws generally require disclosure of actual or perceived conflict of interests and appropriate measures, such as recusal from decisions.
+All levels of government enforce conflict of interest laws for civil servants and politicians.
+The laws generally require disclosure of actual or perceived conflicts of interest and appropriate measures, such as recusal from decisions.

 Conflict of interest laws have been used to highlight an array of improper dealings by politicians.
-For instance, in 2015 an Ethics Commissioner report found "Government Services Minister Diane Finley breached conflict-of-interest rules by giving preferential treatment and federal funding to a project" that received "one of its lowest ratings" in an assessment done by the Department of Human Resources and Skills Development.
+For instance, in 2015, an Ethics Commissioner report found "Government Services Minister Diane Finley breached conflict-of-interest rules by giving preferential treatment and federal funding to a project" that received "one of its lowest ratings" in an assessment done by the Department of Human Resources and Skills Development.
 The project proposal was submitted by the Canadian Federation of Chabad Lubavitch by Ottawa rabbi Chaim Mendelsohn, who had close ties to the Conservative party, the Prime Minister's Office and then-foreign affairs minister John Baird."

 Federal Accountability Act

 The Federal Accountability Act is a major anti-corruption legislation passed in 2006 by the Harper Conservative government.
-It introduced several mechanisms to combat corruption including Commissioner of Lobbying, Parliamentary Budget Officer, Public Sector Integrity Commissioner, Ethics Commissioner, limits to election donations and enhancement of lobbying rules.
+It introduced several mechanisms to combat corruption, including the Commissioner of Lobbying, the Parliamentary Budget Officer, the Public Sector Integrity Commissioner, the Ethics Commissioner, limits to election donations and enhancements to lobbying rules.